Scottish Women's Premier League Cup: Format

 In a large change to the format for the 2020 edition of the Cup, a 16-team group stage was inaugurated, planned to qualify teams for the eight-team knockout phase, with the League's top two clubs given a bye to the quarter-finals; but the SWPL was abandoned early in the 2020 season, due to the COVID-19 outbreak, and the League reverted to the winter format as a result.
 The league cup was not played in the 2020–21 season.
 The group phase was played with all clubs in the 2021–22 SWPL Cup, which was completed and won by Celtic.

+A new trophy was introduced for the 2022–23 season made by Thomas Lyte, along with revamped branding and logo.